 A total of 2282 snow crab stomachs were collected and analysed for this study (Table 1).
 Visually, the majority of crab stomachs (70%) were less than 25% full and 1% were found to be completely empty (Figure 3).
 In terms of total stomach content weights, 47.9% contained less than 10 mg of food items (Figure 4).
 Stomach content weights by size class are summarized in Figure 5.
 For mature crabs, stomach contents were generally heaviest in trapped crabs and lightest in caged crabs for 2 weeks (Table 2).
 No trend was observed between stomach content weight and caging period.
 With the exception of crabs less than 50 mm CW (where sample size was considerably low for both male and female trapped crabs), the stomach content weight of trawled animals was lighter than in trapped crabs.

-Snow crab diet is quite variable and stomachs generally had between 3-11 prey types.
+Snow crab diet is quite variable, and stomachs generally had between 3-11 prey types.
 Overall, the most common identified prey categories observed in stomachs were polychaetes, fish, crab (almost all snow crab), crustacean (non-crab) and mollusks (Figure 5).
 Polychaetes were present in most crab categories regardless of sampling method.
 Crustaceans were more often seen in trapped and trawled crabs while crab was more often seen in caged animals.
 The category “insects” was only seen in trawled animals while the miscellaneous categories “other” and “human-made” were only detected in caged and trapped animals.
 Detritus (which included sand) was present and frequent in every crab category regardless of sampling method.

 Variability by sampling method?